StewBC/Othello/readme.txt

     V1.3 - 13 Jan 2017 - Added help and Undo/Redo.
 Made board look nicer.
     V1.4 - 14 Jan 2017 - Added recursive AI and settings for this AI.
     V1.4a- 15 Jan 2017 - Cleanup and fixed a very silly AI bug
+    V1.5 - 24 Jan 2017 - Put in new menu system.
+Affects only AI Settings

 If anyone reads the code and has comments, please let me know!
 As I did this to learn, I would love any feedback that helps me improve.